shybees/fecat233/README.md

 ### Hi there 👋

-I'm a Web back-end developer with nodejs, I am interested in Web which a amazing field of computer science
+I'm a Web back-end developer with nodejs, I am interested in Web, which a amazing field of computer science

 - 🔭 I’m currently doing something on API
 - 📫 How to reach me: